-- 3. Squash Manitoba strives to reduce and eliminate nearly all instances of conflict of interest at Squash Manitoba- by being aware, prudent, and forthcoming about the potential conflicts.
+- 3. The Organization strives to reduce and eliminate nearly all instances of conflict of interest at the Organization by being aware, prudent, and forthcoming about the potential conflicts.
 This Policy describes how Representatives will conduct themselves in matters relating to conflict of interest, and will clarify how Representatives shall make decisions in situations where conflict of interest may exist. - 4.
 This Policy applies to all Representatives.